Create a reverse DNS record

-In this article we are going to learn how to add a reverse DNS record (also known as a PTR record) to map your server's IP address to a domain name.
-The process is fairly simple so let's jump in and add our first reverse DNS record (RDNS).
+In this article we discuss how to add a reverse DNS record (also known as an RDNS record and a PTR record) to map your server's IP address to a domain name (for example, 220.127.116.11. to example.com).
+We use the Cloud Control Panel.

 Reverse DNS records are essential for those running a mail server since many recipient servers reject, or mark as spam, all email that originates from an "unauthenticated" server.